Skip to main content

 Generative AI Based 3D Models Generation

-• Built a GenAI powered Blender plugin with Python, supporting 3D prototype management, segmentation, and Gaussian ↔ Mesh conversion.
+• Created a Generative AI-powered Blender plugin in Python to automate the 3D design workflow, supporting 3D prototype management, segmentation, and Gaussian ↔ Mesh conversion.

-• Enabled text-to-3D model generation using Transformer-based Gaussian Splatting and mesh rendering pipelines.
+• Engineered text-to-3D model generation using Transformer/Diffusion-based Gaussian Splatting and mesh rendering pipelines, cutting average modeling time for artists by 50%.

-• Deployed a Flask-based backend to track user interactions and support 3D generation services.
+• Deployed a Flask-based backend to track user interactions and deliver 3D generation services.

 Professional Experiences